Cosmetic surgery in South Korea: Statistics

-Over the past few decades, plastic surgery has become more accepted in Korea.
-For example, 66% of respondents in 2015 expressed that a woman can get plastic surgery for marriage, compared to 38% in 1994.
-The proportion of women who reported that they had undergone plastic surgery also climbed from 5% in 1994 to 31% in 2015.
-Women consistently score higher and are more supportive about the procedures than men.
-According to a Statista survey in 2020 which interviewed a total of 1,500 people, plastic surgery is prevalent among young women in South Korea.
-Nearly 25% of women aged 19–29 have undergone plastic surgery, while men have only undergone surgery 2% of the time.
-This number increases to 31% of women and 4% of men among 30–39-year-olds.
-A case study by Allure Magazine noted that in recent years, the percentage rate of males who underwent plastic surgery increased and consisted as much as 30% of cases of those who underwent the procedure.
-The expectation of undergoing cosmetic surgery is not restricted to urban areas and has spread to rural towns, in part due to the popularity of K-pop idols such as Wonder Girls and Girls' Generation.
+Over the past few decades, plastic surgery has become more accepted in South Korea.
+For instance, while only 38% of respondents in 1994 felt that it was acceptable for a woman to undergo plastic surgery for marriage, that figure rose to 66% by 2015.
+During the same period, the proportion of women reporting they had undergone surgery rose from 5% to 31%.
+Women consistently report higher rates of procedures and express more support for them than men.

+According to a 2020 Statista survey of 1,500 people, plastic surgery is especially prevalent among young adults.
+Nearly 25% of women aged 19–29 have undergone procedures, compared to just 2% of men.
+Among those aged 30–39, these figures rise to 31% for women and 4% for men.
+However, a case study by Allure noted a shifting trend, reporting that men have recently accounted for as much as 30% of certain plastic surgery cases.
+This expectation to undergo cosmetic procedures is not restricted to urban areas and has spread to rural towns, in part due to the popularity of K-pop idols such as Wonder Girls and Girls' Generation.

-South Korea is frequently called the "plastic surgery capital of the world".
-Cosmetic surgery in South Korea is commonplace, if not a common graduation gift.
-South Korea's cosmetic surgery is a market leader, with South Korea taking a 25% share in the global market.
-One in five Korean women have undergone plastic surgery, compared to just one in twenty in the United States.
-In 2018, a total of 464,452 patients visited South Korea for cosmetic surgery, a 16.7 percent increase from 2017.
+Frequently called the "plastic surgery capital of the world", South Korea treats cosmetic surgery as a commonplace occurrence, to the extent that it has become a frequent graduation gift.
+The country is a global market leader, capturing a 25% share of the international industry.
+One in five Korean women have undergone plastic surgery, compared to one in twenty in the United States.
+The industry also continues to attract international interest.
+In 2018, 464,452 medical tourists visited South Korea for cosmetic surgery, a 16.7% increase from 2017.